Here’s How You Can Help Ease Your Kids’ Back-to-School Jitters

 Find a System to Track Activities

 Part of getting back into that routine, Dr. Mannis says, is finding a system to track all of the activities.
-For many, the past year was one with very few after-school activities and sports, but with everything back in full swing, it’s imperative to keep track of all it with less stress.
+With everything back in full swing, it’s imperative to keep track of all it with less stress.
 "Whether it’s an oversized paper monthly calendar that you put up on the kitchen wall, or a tech tool such as Evernote or Streaks (a great app for reinforcing new habits and goals), try them out this summer to see which ones have staying power and simplify your lives."

 Schedule Playdates with Classmates

-One of the biggest deficits that kids experienced this year was the lack of normal socialization with peers and classmates.
+One of the biggest deficits that kids experienced in recent years was the lack of normal socialization with peers and classmates.
 "Studies show friends really do make a school experience more comfortable," says Dr. Gross.
 Once you receive your class list, go ahead and reach out to a few parents to set up playdates (outside if that's more comfortable).
 This way, your kid can head back into school having a few pals in their corner.

 Address the Stress

-There's no doubt that there have been some extra worries on every parent’s plate, and there still may be some uncertainty moving into the next year.
+There's no doubt that there have been some extra worries on every parent’s plate.
 Dr. Gross says to "address the stress."
 Acknowledge what you are stressed about with your kids (in an age appropriate way, of course), but don’t burden them with your worries.
 "Kids need to see parents as the center of calm, someone they can turn to."

 Give Some Extra Love